Traditional Martial Arts ARE Too Deadly

 Thanks for reading...and thinking.

-And P.S., we train with our "hands down" because that is how unexpected fights tend to start.
-Once the fight starts it is "hands up".
+And P.S., we train with our "hands down" because that is how unexpected fights tend to start and we are not provoking a fight.
+Once the fight starts it is, obviously, "hands up".

 If you enjoyed any of my content, please consider supporting it in a variety of ways: